Guide to Student Privacy Rights

 Not normally.
 In addition to FERPA, state laws and professional ethical codes preclude the University from routinely sharing student medical information and counseling records with third parties, including parents.
 There are important policy reasons supporting these confidentiality requirements, including the proven therapeutic benefits associated with encouraging students to talk openly and candidly with a physician or counselor-without fear their conversations will be reported to others.
 Confidentiality, of course, is not absolute.
 It can be broken (and parents notified as appropriate) if staff members in Student Health Services or Counseling Services determine that a student poses an imminent danger to himself/ herself or to an identifiable third party.
 Students may also grant permission for staff members to speak with parents.

 Part 99.31 (a) (15) (i) for the FERPA regulations authorizes-but does not require-disclosure to parents of 'the student's violation of any Federal, State, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance if (A) The institution determines that the student has committed a disciplinary violation with respect to that use or possession; and (B) The student is under the age of 21 at the time of the disclosure to the parent.'
-The University will notify parents of students under the age of 21 whenever a student has been found responsible for a first (or subsequent) violation of the University drug policy and a third (or subsequent) violation of the University alcohol policy, including policies enforced by the Office of Residence Life.
+Tennessee State law requires the university to notify the parents or guardians of students under the age of 21 when the student has been found responsible for violating the university’s alcohol and/or drug policies.
+This notification comes in the form of a letter via US Mail from the Dean of Students.

-17. Will I be notified if my child becomes involved with controversial or harmful
+Will I be notified if my child becomes involved with controversial or harmful groups?

 We endeavor to notify parents in emergencies, as defined in the Student Access to Educational Records (see the answer to question twelve).
 Affiliation with a "controversial" or "harmful" group would not normally qualify as such an emergency.
 The University is a diverse community.
 Part of the collegiate experience is experimenting with ideas, friendships, and affiliations that may strike others as controversial or harmful.
 Courts even recognize a "right of association" in this regard protected by the First Amendment.
 Most parents and teachers work hard to help young people develop better decision-making skills.
 That process continues in the university environment-both in the classroom and in our activities programming.
 Ultimately, however, adult students must be given considerable freedom to make their own choices and to learn from their own mistakes.